iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.6.00.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 1 reviews"/>
 </p>

+> Uninstalled immediately after the signup page.
+I am a trans person who came across their services recommended as being LGBTQ+ friendly but the app has a signup form with no options for gender other than male/female, and no option for a social name.
+This tells me everything I need to know about how I might be treated.
+Terrible.<br> :date: __2021-02-18 17:43:38__

+> Dificult to use<br> :date: __2021-02-17 06:48:47__

 > This app is going downhill.
 Tried to submit an appointment and there were no available slots until December 16, 2021.
 I then tried to message their "digital receptionist” in the app to confirm if that was accurate and got an error saying the message couldn't be sent.
 Makes the app pretty useless as I can't wait 11 months to see a doctor.<br> :date: __2021-01-27 20:54:26__

 > It does not work or it is verry sofisticated for my mind to work with .<br> :date: __2021-01-11 22:07:36__